The G0MJW Pages

 2m Station.

 In some ways, 2m is my favorite band.
 When I started out, it was the lowest frequency I could use as a Class B licensee.
 I certainly have more rigs for this band than for any other.
 Rather too many in fact.
 I tend to acquire them.
 I am active on all modes, but mainly SSB and CD.
-My antenna is a 17 element tonna.
+My antenna is an 8 element moonraker, closely spaced along with the other beams (see the 4m page).

-The home station has been downgraded recently, as I am now only running 80W.
-I do have much more available using one of several valve amplifiers, which I use on special occasions.
+The home station has been upgraded recently, I am now using a transverter and the Ekecraft K3 rather than the IC7400.
+My main power amplifier is a Tokyo Hi-Power HL-350VDX that puts out around 300W PEP.
+I do have much more available using a pair of 4CX250Bs, which I use on special occasions.
 It is not practical to run very high power most of the time.
 All my high power amplifiers use valves and they tend to be noisy.
 The amplifiers get used for contests and special expeditions.

 Amplifiers

 I enjoy building amplifiers and have made several for 144 MHz over the years.
-The currently working set consists of
+E.G. I have built

 A pair of 4CX250Rs.